nin9s/elk-hole/README.md

 ### show, search, filter and customize pi-hole statistics ... the elk way
 ### a huge "thank you" to [skaldenhoven](https://discourse.pi-hole.net/u/skaldenhoven/summary) who contributed quiet some nice details to the configuration and parsing logic as well as troubleshooting and testing!

+please note, this is still work in progress, so please let me know if I've left anything unclear/incorrect which definitely could be the case!

 requirements:

 logstash
 elasticsearch
 kibana
+filebeat on pi-hole

 -> working installation of the elk stack - refer to https://www.elastic.co/ for details.